lgao066/636S12023_WebApp/README.md

 2. Physical copies: Hardcover, Paperback, Illustrated; Digital copies: eBooks, Audio Books.
 3. Users cannot add a loan for a non-digital copy when another borrower still has that copy.
 4. Members are identified by their library card number (borrower id), which is assumed to be unique for each member.
-5. Users can add a loan for a digital copy any time (regardless of whether it is marked as returned or not returned)
+5. Users can add a loan for a digital copy any time (regardless of whether it is marked as returned or not returned).
 6. All loans have a due date, and can be 'returned', regardless of copy format.
+7. Non-admin users won’t be accessing “/staff” page and admin/staff know how to access this page.

 #### I made design decisions below: